The Physician Orders Care

 * The physician MUST be apprised immediately of any change in condition, whether that be an improvement in status, or a decline.

 * If the patient is on Medicare, the physician can bill for the time spent on care plan oversight.
 See CMS sight for details.

 Hopefully this will change in the near future.
 Please contact your Senators and Representative today!
-There is legislation in both the House and Senate currently to change this.
+There is legislation in both the House and Senate THAT MUST BE RENEWED AND PASSED!

 FACE to FACE Requirements:

 For initial home health certifications, the certifying physician must document that the physician himself or herself, an allowed NP, or a physician caring for the patient in an acute or post-acute facility who has privileges at the facility had a face-to-face encounter with the patient.